Econocom: International expansion

-In 2011 Véronique di Benedetto, former Deputy Managing Director of ECS, was appointed Deputy Managing Director of the new group and managing director of Econocom France.
-A graduate of ESCP who began her career as an Account Manager at IBM, Véronique joined the management board, chaired by Jean-Louis Bouchard, along with Jean-Phillippe Roesch and Bruno Lemaistre.
+In 2011, Véronique di Benedetto, former Deputy Managing Director of ECS, was appointed Deputy Managing Director of the new group and managing director of Econocom France.
+Di Benedetto, an ESCP Business School graduate who began her career at IBM, joined the management board alongside Jean-Louis Bouchard, Jean-Philippe Roesch, and Bruno Lemaistre.

-Econocom continued its expansion in the virtualisation sector by acquiring Ermestel in 2012, a pioneer in the Spanish market, and acquired a stake in Centix, a Belgian company specialising in cloud computing.
-The same year they acquired Tactem, a provider of telecom expense management.
-And they acquired France Systèmes, France's leading Apple reseller in the education and research sector, and enhances its IT security offering by buying Cap Synergy, a French systems integrator specialising in network and IT system security.
+Econocom expanded its virtualisation and cloud computing operations in 2012 by acquiring Ermestel in Spain, as well as a stake in the Belgian company Centix.
+That same year, the group acquired Tactem, a telecom expense management provider, and France Systèmes, an Apple reseller for the education and research sectors.
+It also acquired Cap Synergy, a French systems integrator focused on network and IT security.

-In 2013 Econocom bought out French systems integrator Exaprobe, thus expanding its security, network and communications division, worth €30 million in revenue at the time.
-And they announced their new strategic plan MUTATION 2013 – 2017 On 12 September, Econocom finalised the acquisition of a majority stake in Osiatis, a major infrastructure service provider and related applications specialist.
-This transaction resulted in the creation of a new digital service company, with over 8,000 employees in 20 countries and total revenue of around €2 billion.
-In October, Jean-Maurice Fritsch and Bruno Grossi, co-chairmen of the Osiatis Management Board, joined the Econocom Executive Board.
-The Econocom Group unveiled its new visual identity and adopted a new branding system.
-In November, Econocom made a public offer on Osiatis.
-On 22 November, Econocom finalised the acquisition of the entire share capital of Osiatis.
+In 2013, Econocom acquired the French systems integrator Exaprobe and announced its "MUTATION 2013 – 2017" strategic plan.
+In September, the group finalized the acquisition of a majority stake in Osiatis, an infrastructure service provider.
+This transaction created a digital services entity with about 8,000 employees and €2 billion in revenue.
+Following the acquisition, Jean-Maurice Fritsch and Bruno Grossi joined the Econocom Executive Board.
+By November, Econocom had finalized the purchase of the entire share capital of Osiatis.